abyssparanoia/go-veritrance/http_client/docs/CardInfoUpdateRequest.md

 ### NewCardInfoUpdateRequest

-`func NewCardInfoUpdateRequest(accountId string, cardId string, cardNumber string, cardExpire string, securityCode string, ) *CardInfoUpdateRequest`
+`func NewCardInfoUpdateRequest(txnVersion string, dummyRequest string, merchantCcid string, accountId string, cardId string, cardNumber string, cardExpire string, securityCode string, ) *CardInfoUpdateRequest`

 NewCardInfoUpdateRequest instantiates a new CardInfoUpdateRequest object This constructor will assign default values to properties that have it defined,